Posted in | Raman Microscopes

 It is also capable of investigating novel 2D materials such as graphene, perovskite, molybdenum disulfide (MoS2), tungsten diselenide (WSe2) and other transition metal dichalcogenides (TMDs) and heterostructures.

-Raman images play a crucial role in visualizing the spatial distributions of different materials, as well as material properties such as crystallinity, strain, stress, or doping.
+Raman images play a crucial role in visualising the spatial distributions of different materials, as well as material properties such as crystallinity, strain, stress, or doping.
 Depth scans enable the investigation of material distribution on substrates and characterization of interface layers, while 3D Raman images provide a means to depict inclusions within a sample.

 Other Equipment by this Supplier